 Instructions

-- While couscous cooks, roast chopped cauliflower on a baking sheet with parchment for 25 minutes or until fork tender and golden brown.
-Season with salt and pepper.
+- While couscous cooks, toss the chopped cauliflower in olive oil, garlic powder, cumin, salt and pepper and roast on the baking sheet for 25 minutes or until fork tender and golden brown.

-- Add the couscous, cauliflower, and other veggies to a large serving bowl with spices.
+- Add the cooked couscous, roasted cauliflower, and other veggies to a large serving bowl.

 - Pour pesto parsley dressing over top and toss well!
 Enjoy and serve.